ThematoSoup/Pho/readme.txt

 ### Colors

-Pho comes in all white color scheme.
+Pho comes in all white color scheme, but you can tweak:

-You can also tweak:
 * Primary Color
 * Background Color

-By changing these three color settings, you can create your custom color scheme.

 ### Background Image

 You have the option of setting a custom background image or a pattern.
-A custom background color will be overridden by a background image.
+Custom background color will be overridden by a background image.

 ### Navigation